Hypergiant Industries

 Hypergiant is an Austin, Texas based technology company, founded in February 2018, and currently headed by CEO Mike Betzer.

-The company develops artificial intelligence (AI) products, focused on its CommandCenter Platform: CommandCenter is a geospatial Intelligent Insights & Actions Platform designed for AI that enables users to get from data to decision faster.
-The platform supports a myriad of real-time moving entities and data formats in an ultra high-performant (60-120 fps) front-end that has been pressure-tested and deployed in secure (IL4 & IL6) client production environments.
+The company develops artificial intelligence (AI) products, focused on its CommandCenter Platform.

-In August 2019, global consulting firm Booz Allen announced a venture with Hypergiant to deliver AI solutions for public sector clients.
+In August 2019, global consulting firm Booz Allen announced a venture with Hypergiant to deliver AI products for public sector clients.
 In September 2019, its algae-based air cleaner, was noted by Fast Company as a "world-changing idea", and was reviewed in Popular Mechanics, and other media.

+In August 2023, it was announced the Dallas-based private equity company, Trive Capital had acquired Hypergiant for an undisclosed amount.